wbridewell/arcadia/manual/display.md

 Just as we wanted distinct captions for each element in the older example, here we might want distinct headers for each panel.
 We can do so in the same way, by specifying an information function that returns the panel's slot argument.

 Just for fun, we've also added some color in this version.
 The `:header-color` parameter specifies the text color of the headers, whereas the `:header-background` specifies the background color.
-Note that colors always need to be `java.awt.Color` objects.
+Note that colors can be keywords (e.g., `:red`), strings (e.g., `"blue"`), or vectors (e.g., `[0 0 110]`).

 <br><br>